anuradhases/property_trends/README.md

 - [Interesting Facts](#keyinsights)

 ## Project Overview
+In this project, I conducted an analysis on ____ Boston property records from years 1700 to 202, to showcase key insights and effective visualizations aimed at providing a high-level overview of properties in the Boston area by cost and city.

 ## Data Source
 This dataset was downloaded from Boston Open Source Data and came in with over 50 columns.
+Details of each column were provided here and
 In order to have an effective analysis, 20 columns were selected.
 This left with __ relevant columns.
-In order to determine which columns were relevant, the use case was determined as high-level overview of of properties in the Boston area by cost.
+In order to determine which columns were relevant,

 After first look at the dataset, the following questions came to mind.